bsc-iitm/machine-learning-foundations/docs/week-3/system_1.md

 $$

 Columns $1$ and $2$ are called the **pivot columns** as they contain the pivots.
 The variables corresponding to the pivots are called "dependent variables", while the others are called "independent variables".
+We can now state the algorithm for finding a basis for the nullspace of $X$:

 !!! note "Algorithm"
     $B = \{ \}$